 Repeat the process as required until the thatch is removed.

 The more frequently the lawn can be mowed - the better the result will be.

 Never begin lawn mowing again until the lawn is showing good signs of health and repair from the previous mowing, and is no longer showing any signs of poor health or stress.

-Never de-thatch during the heat of Summer, as this could highly stress the lawn and may kill it.
+Never de-thatch during the heat of Summer, as this could highly stress the lawn and may severely damage it.
 Begin de-thatching at the start of Spring or Fall only.

 Do not fertilize the lawn during the repair process.

 Back To Good Lawn Health

 Once the lawn has fully repaired and is in full health, increase mowing heights to normal mowing levels once more.
 The lawn can now be fertilized as well.